Learn more about the cost to end global climate change, and get statistics about the effects of climate change on communities around the world.

 One of the best ways to fight climate change is through a direct monetary donation to organizations working to reverse the threat of climate change in their communities.
-Here are some of our favorite locally led nonprofits fighting climate change that you can help right now with a donation.
+Here are some of our favorite locally led nonprofits fighting the impacts of climate change that you can help right now.

 Using data to protect marine life and livelihoods in Malaysia.

-Earlier, we talked about the decline of coral reef health in Malaysia.
-Reef Check Malaysia, a nonprofit working to track, monitor, and preserve the health of coral reefs at more than 220 sites around Malaysia, was at the forefront of that research.
-Another fact from this nonprofit: coral reefs are a carbon sink, meaning they absorb and store carbon dioxide and are therefore very ecologically important.
-Reef Check Malaysia will develop reef management and conservation plans according to site-specific needs, promote environmentally friendly tourism practices, and advocate for policy changes to reduce the human impacts on marine park area.
+Reef Check Malaysia, tracks, monitors, and preserves the health of coral reefs at more than 220 sites around Malaysia.
+A fact from this nonprofit: Coral reefs are a carbon sink, meaning they absorb and store carbon dioxide from the atmosphere.
+Reef Check Malaysia develops reef management and conservation plans according to site-specific needs, promotes sustainable tourism practices, and advocates for policy changes to reduce the human impacts on marine park areas.
 Learn more.

 Democratizing forest rehabilitation in Cambodia.

-Trees absorb carbon dioxide and greenhouse gases—making them the perfect tool to fight climate change and preserve wildlife.
-But what happens when illegal land clearing and widespread deforestation tears through a wildlife sanctuary in Cambodia at astounding rates?
+Trees absorb carbon dioxide and greenhouse gases—making them a great tool to reverse the impacts of climate change for local communities.
+But what happens when illegal land clearing and widespread deforestation tear through a wildlife sanctuary in Cambodia at astounding rates?
 That’s the challenge Peace Bridges Organization is determined to solve.
 The organization works in the Prey Lang Wildlife Sanctuary, a biodiversity hotspot in the dense Cambodian forest, which happens to be one of the last remaining lowland evergreen woodland forests in Southeast Asia.